model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

 We will update the coverage feature of the
 [Kani VS Code Extension](https://github.com/model-checking/kani-vscode-extension) to follow this new coverage workflow.
-In other words, the extension will first run Kani with the `-cov` option and use `kani-cov` to produce a `.kanicov` file with the coverage results.
+In other words, the extension will first run Kani with the `--coverage` option and use `kani cov` to produce a `.kanicov` file with the coverage results.
 The extension will consume the source-based code coverage results and highlight region coverage in the source code seen from VS Code.